Hawaii Asthma Control Program

 - Improves asthma identification and management practices in emergency departments, physician offices, schools and the community;

-- Reduces exposure to asthma triggers, such as cockroaches and tobacco smoke, among residents in public housing by increasing awareness of the link between environmental triggers and asthma;
+- Reduces exposure to asthma triggers, such as cockroaches and tobacco smoke, by increasing awareness of the link between environmental triggers and asthma;

 - Engages community partners and stakeholders to identify gaps in the delivery of asthma-related programs and services in order to improve Hawaii’s existing asthma system of care; and